 - Comprehensiveness: does the proposal make a strong case that ALL three areas (i.e., teaching, scholarship, service) will be significantly enhanced as a result of this opportunity?

 - Detailed: is the proposal specific and detailed-oriented about the plans to engage with the teaching, scholarship, and service activities?

 - Realistic: do the activities proposed appear to be reasonable and demonstrate promise that it can and will be accomplished within the stated timeline?

 - Consultation: if the proposal includes specific collaborations (e.g., serving on a committee, offering a workshop, launching something new on campus), is there evidence that consultation about the proposed idea has transpired and execution of the idea is viable?

 What is required of me if I receive funding?

 Grant winners will…

-Attend an informational/ celebratory coffee in late November/ early December (date/time/location details will be announced later based on winner schedules)
+- Attend an informational/ celebratory coffee in early to mid-November (date/ time/ location details will be announced later based on winner schedules).

 What are the application requirements?